Lectures, visits and tours

 What is community archaeology?
 A precise definition is difficult, but it includes not just ‘digs’, but all the ways people become involved in the subject as non-professionals, and by doing so enrich their experience of the past.
 Community archaeology can address identity, and help develop belonging and a sense of place, and can be a collaborative way for people from diverse backgrounds to explore and produce narratives related to the past.

-The themes of the day will be:
+The themes of the day were:

 A tribute to Dr Neil Faulkner FSA